DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/services/system.md

     - CPU Usage: Trigger system flow control rule when the system's CPU usage exceeds the threshold (range 0.0-1.0).

 4. After creating the rule, you can view it in the list of system rules.
-Click on the more options button on the right side to update or delete the rule.
+Click the more options button on the right side to update or delete the rule.